Constellation Shaping under Phase Noise Impairment for Sub-THz Communications

 \subsection{Evaluation setup}

 The implementation was done in the widely-used machine learning framework Tensorflow and some components from the open-source library for physical layer research – Sionna \cite{hoydis2023sionna}.
 We use the automatic differentiation feature and the optimizers to implement the SGD step.
 In Table \ref{sim_table}, we summarize the simulation parameters used for the evaluation.
 The constellation is initialized with a standard-QAM constellation with Gray-labelling.
-We train the end-to-end system on a range of $\frac{E_b}{N_0}$ values with uniform sampling at each iteration such that the learnt waveform is robust in the applicable SNR range for a chosen modulation order.
+We train the end-to-end system on a range of $\frac{E_b}{N_0}$ values with uniform sampling at each iteration such that the learned waveform is robust in the applicable SNR range for a chosen modulation order.
+In terms of deployment, note that our intention is to learn the constellations offline, and deploy in the real scenario rather than online adaptation.
 The AWGN noise variance $\sigma^2$ for a certain $\frac{E_b}{N_0}$ is calculated as,

 where $r$ is the code rate.
 The end-to-end system is trained as an uncoded ($r=1$) system and for evaluation, an outer channel code with 5G NR LDPC was used for computing the BLER of the system.